grafana/k6-learn/Modules/II-k6-Foundations/04-Adding-checks-to-your-script.md

 You may have noticed that in the last example, `http_req_failed`, or the HTTP error rate, was not affected by the failing check.
 This is because checks do not stop a script from executing successfully, and they do not return a failed exit status.

-> To make failing checks stop your test, you can [combine them with thresholds](https://k6.io/docs/using-k6/thresholds/#failing-a-load-test-using-checks).
+> :bulb: To make failing checks stop your test, you can [combine them with thresholds](https://k6.io/docs/using-k6/thresholds/#failing-a-load-test-using-checks).

 ## Other types of checks